ardanlabs/gotraining/topics/go/design/composition/README.md

 _"Don't design with interfaces, discover them." - Rob Pike_

-_"Dduplication is far cheaper than the wrong abstraction. - Sandi Metz_
+_"Duplication is far cheaper than the wrong abstraction. - Sandi Metz_

 ## Design Guidelines